 I spent a long time after that telling myself over and over that it hadn’t been me who so gleefully carved up those frightened, stampeding creatures.
 Back in the twentieth century, they had established to everybody’s satisfaction that “I was just following orders” was an inadequate excuse for inhuman conduct… but what can you do when the orders come from deep down in that puppet master of the unconscious?
 Worst of all was the feeling that perhaps my actions weren’t all that inhuman.
 Ancestors only a few generations back would have done the same thing, even to their fellow man, without any hypnotic conditioning.
 I was disgusted with the human race, disgusted with the army and horrified at the prospect of living with myself for another century or so… Well, there was always brain-wipe.

 Brain-wipe… Yup.
 At the end of the book, we get the following additional analysis, in a comment about the final military base left standing…

 It exists only as a rendezvous point for returnees and as a monument to human stupidity.
 And shame.

-This book is mainly about the boredom of the Western warrior in-between battles.
+So, this book is mainly about the boredom of the imperialist Western warrior in-between battles.
 And a tiny wee bit about his conflicting feelings – a tiny, tiny wee bit: it is mainly just the 2 quotes above.
 And it’s all the army’s fault anyway!
 They trick you into signing up!
 It’s a whining book.